 - 1. Satisfactory completion of all required courses. - 2.
-Grade point average of 2.0 or higher. - 3.
-Satisfaction of all financial obligations to the school must be met in order to: participate in the graduation ceremony, receive a diploma and obtain transcripts.
+Gradepoint average of 2.0 or higher. - 3.
+Satisfaction of all financial obligations to the school must be met in order to: participate in the graduation ceremony, receive a diploma and obtain transcripts. - 4.
+Progress Reports will be issued to each student at the conclusion of each Term of the program.